 Should I Buy or Rent a Circuit Breaker Finder?

-A relatively inexpensive tool, it’s usually available for around $30 to $50.
+A circuit breaker finder is usually available for around $30 to $50.
 A GFCI outlet analyzer is often included, so you get more for your money.
 However, it’s not impossible to find rentals at a tool lease outlet or a home improvement center.
-But you’ll probably spend around $10 to $15 per day doing so, which may be fine for just a one-time project.
-1
+But you’ll probably spend around $10 to $15 per day doing so, which can work for just a one-time project.

 How Long Will the Device Last?